-Canada has now seen over 500,000 total COVID-19 cases since the pandemic began in March.
+Canada has now seen over 700,000 total COVID-19 cases since the pandemic began almost a year ago in March 2020.